paulwib/minimal-react-app/README.md

 # Minimal React App

-This is intended as the most minimal way to get started with React using Typescript.
+This is intended as a minimal way to get started with React using Typescript.
 It aims to be much lighter weight than [create-react-app][] and is focused on basic config and compilation, for example it has no opinions about linting, testing, deployment or monitoring.

+This branch uses `vite`, which has signiificantly less dependencies than `webpack` or `rspack` - it has about 112, versus ~400 for `webpack`/`rspack`.

 ## Get started